Avangardum/AvangardumStyleConvention/Readme.md

 There should be a single whitespace between a loop or branching operator and its condition.

-There should be no newline between fields.
+There should be no newline between fields and or between auto-properties with no initializer or with a same line initializer.

+There should be a single newline between fields or between auto-properties with a separate line(s) initializer.

-There should be no newline between auto-properties, properties with a simple expression body getter or abstract properties.
+There should be no newline between properties with a same line expression body getter or abstract properties.

-There should be a single newline between properties with a block or a complex expression body getter (and between them and simple expression body or auto-properties).
+There should be a single newline between properties with a block or a separate line expression body getter (and between them and same line expression body or auto-properties).

-There should be no newline between functions with a simple expression body or an empty body on the same line or abstract methods.
+There should be no newline between functions with a same line expression body or a same line empty body or abstract methods.

-There should be a single newline between functions with a block or a complex expression body (and between them and simple expression body functions).
+There should be a single newline between functions with a block or a separate line expression body (and between them and same line expression body functions).

 There should be a single newline between different kinds of members (fields, properties, methods, etc.).

-An opening brace should be on a new line.
+If there is a block of code in parentheses, square brackets or curly braces, spanning multiple lines, the opening and closing symbols should be on their own lines.

 Indentation: 4 spaces.